MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 1.	**Pre-Onboarding site:** A site for new hires, who have yet to officially join the company, to learn more about the company they have joined and to get ready for their official start date.
 External guest access can be used for providing pre-start hires, with no corporate credentials, access to the pre-onboarding site only.
 2.	**Corporate onboarding site:** A place for new hires to visit to get the information they need and make the connections they want to successfully onboard to the organization.
 3.	**Departmental onboarding sites:** A place for new hires to visit to learn more about the department they are joining, its people, culture, and priorities.
-The new employee onboarding hub includes two departmental template sites, one for an engineering department and one for a sale department
+The new employee onboarding hub includes two departmental template sites, one for an engineering department and one for a sale department.

-## Step 1: Provision NEO hub
+## Step 1: Provision the NEO hub
 The New Employee Onboarding (NEO) hub can be provisioned from the [SharePoint look book](https://lookbook.microsoft.com/).
-With the SharePoint look book, an Office 365 Tenant Administrator can start the provisioning process with a few simple clicks.
+With the SharePoint look book, a Microsoft 365 Global admin can start the provisioning process with a few simple clicks.
 It is fast, easy, and takes only a few minutes to start the process.
 Before starting the provisioning process, make sure you have met the prerequisites for provisioning.

 ### Prerequisites
-To successfully set up the NEO hub via the SharePoint look book, the person doing the provisioning must be a Tenant Administrator of the tenant where the NEO hub will be provisioned.
+To successfully set up the NEO hub via the SharePoint look book, the person doing the provisioning must be a Global admin of the tenant where the NEO hub will be provisioned.

 ### Provision the NEO hub